William Renwick Riddell: Writing

 As a historian, he published numerous works of legal, medical, and social history, including biographies of William Kirby and John Graves Simcoe.
 Riddell wrote more than 1,200 articles on history, law, and other subjects.

 Riddell was the president of Crossen Car Manufacturing Company and married Anna Crossen, daughter of the company's founder.

 Personal life and views

-Riddell had an interest in the history of slavery in Canada and abolition, but held racist views about Black people.
-He regarded Indigenous people as inferior to whites.
+Riddell had an interest in the history of slavery in Canada and abolition, as well as the history of various Indigenous peoples.
+He has been criticized for holding white supremacist views related to his writing.
+In 1923 he wrote that "the negro refugees were superior to most of their race, for none but those with more than ordinary qualities could reach Canada."
+He also referred to Europeans in Canada as the "higher race" in his article about criminal law in the far north.

 He was known for biting, sarcastic remarks, and was an "ardent imperialist".
 Riddell was not well-liked: William Mulock thought him a "terrible man", while according to John Josiah Robinette, "everyone hated the old boy".

 Riddell died at his home in Toronto on 18 February 1945.